deadlocker8/SportTracker/README.md

 ![](screenshots/maintenance.png)

 ### Planned Tours
-Save your planned tours for each workout type (distance-based types) and view them on a map.
-Once you actually took a planned tour you can link the corresponding workout to the tour.
+Plan and save routes for distance-based workout types and view them on a map.
+Once you have actually completed a planned tour, you can link the corresponding workout to it.

 ![](screenshots/planned_tours.jpg)